Vunipola sent off as five-try Ireland beat England

 The end of the half brought mixed emotions for Ireland.
 While the sight of hooker Dan Sheehan hobbling off will be a concern given Ronan Kelleher lack of availability recently, the hosts managed to stretch their lead in first-half added time through Ringrose's try.

-It was a good one, too, with Hugo Keenan, Cian Prendergast and O'Mahony all involved before Mack Hansen picked out he centre with a perfect crossfield kick, enabling Ringrose to dodge a couple of last-ditch tackles and move Ireland nine clear before the break.
+It was a good one, too, with Hugo Keenan, Cian Prendergast and O'Mahony all involved before Mack Hansen picked out the centre with a perfect crossfield kick, enabling Ringrose to dodge a couple of last-ditch tackles and move Ireland nine clear before the break.

 Ireland thrive as England wilt